nic-gunter-gtchs/codespace-xfce/README.md

 # XFCE Desktop On Github Codespace
-This configuration will install an XFCE desktop enviornment and automatically opens a VNC connection.
+This repo will set up the XFCE desktop environment on a Github Codespace and open a noVNC web interface.

-Using desktop enviornment on Codespace is generally allowed since Microsoft themself provided a documentation setting up a Fluxbox based desktop and installing a browser; https://github.com/devcontainers/features/tree/main/src/desktop-lite, but we will use XFCE instead.
+Using a desktop enviornment on a Codespace is allowed since Microsoft provided a documentation setting up a Fluxbox based desktop and installing a browser `https://github.com/devcontainers/features/tree/main/src/desktop-lite`, but this repo uses XFCE instead.

 # How to use
-1. Create a new space: https://github.com/codespaces/new
+1. Create a new codespace: https://github.com/codespaces/new
 2. Select this repo `nic-gunter-gtchs/codespace-xfce`
-3. Select a machine type.
-To unlock better machine types, file a ticket to Github: https://support.github.com/contact?tags=rr-codespaces%2Ccat_codespace
-4. Click "Create codespace".
-It will take a while to create
+3. Click "Create codespace".
+It will take a while to build
-5. Once created, open PORTS tab, open forwarded address, click on `vnc.html` link and enter your VNC password
+4. Once created, open PORTS tab, open forwarded address, click on `vnc.html` and enter your VNC password once noVNC shows up

-The default VNC password is just `password`.
-You can change it using `vncpasswd` in Terminal.
-You don't need to worry about weak password because the vnc ports are not public by default, accessing the ports requires your Github account to be logged in.
-This makes it a lot more secure
+The default VNC password is `password`.
+You can change it using `vncpasswd` in VSCode.
+The VNC ports are not public.

 The default keyboard layout is English (US).
-You can change it in XFCE settings

-To run Windows apps, install Wine: https://wiki.winehq.org/Ubuntu
+To run Windows apps, install wine: https://wiki.winehq.org/Ubuntu << the default package is outdated from apt!! use this guide

 # Limitations & bugs
-- No hardware acceleration because Codespace does not have a GPU
+- No hardware acceleration because Codespaces are not equipped with GPUs
-- Terminal won't open.
-May work if you use Ubuntu 20.04, or use the XFCE Terminal
+- Terminal Emulator crashes.
+XFCE Terminal opens and works, use that instead